amplience/dc-sample-extension-personify/README.md

 ## How to run locally

+This project requires Node 16.x to build.
+Tested with Node 16.16.0, NPM 8.11.0.

 - `npm i`
 - `npm start`
 - Visit `https://localhost:3005` in the browser and accept the security risk.